The Independent (Livermore)

 The Independent is a weekly newspaper in Livermore, California, United States, established in 1963.
 The paper is offered to residents and businesses in Livermore, Pleasanton, Dublin, and Sunol for free.

-As of May 2020, its editor is Aly Brown.
+History

+Founding

+The first issue of the Independent was printed on September 21, 1963, in the midst of a 100-degree Indian summer.
+Among other stories it featured an editorial describing the paper's principles, another promoting a local lecture series, some scathing stories on the activities of local politicians behind closed doors, and a few photographs.

+1972 Proposition B support

 In 1972, The Independent came out in support of Proposition B, a local measure titled the Save All Valley Environment Initiative (SAVE) designed to curb local development in the region.
+Effectively, it blocked housing projects in Pleasanton and Livermore if there was insufficient school, water, or sewer capacity in either city.
+It also endorsed local politicians who supported the initiative.
 While the proposition was successful, the paper was boycotted by major advertisers as a result of the paper's support, which turned the paper into a weekly rather than thrice-weekly publication.
+According to Joan Seppala, the paper received donations which helped it to keep going.